 A Risk Management Plan typically contains the following sections:

 An RMP also includes an issue management plan with an actively managed issues log that identifies, assigns responsibility, and tracks issues through to closure.

 The Project Manager and the Procurement Officer create the Procurement Management Plan to define the procedures to purchase or acquire all products and services needed from outside the team to perform project tasks.
 The Project Procurement Management processes include six key steps.
-For more detailed information, please refer to Chapter 12 in the PMBOK, fourth edition.
+For more detailed information, please refer to Chapter 12 in the PMBOK, fifth edition.
 The Project Manager should update the schedule to include all procurement activities identified as part of procurement management planning.
-For an example procurement schedule the DoIT website.
+Visit the DoIT website for an example procurement schedule.